gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Understood."
 The ship banked,
 pushing Sindy back into her seat.
-"I'll go check out the beacon."
+"I'll head for the beacon."

+"What?
+No!
+You gotta let me go!
+You're *kidnapping* me!"
+Sindy twisted around in her seat.
+"He's *kidnapping* me!"

+"Captain—" Violet started.

+"She's the only human we've seen, and we can apologize later,"
+Captain Leung snapped.
+"Right now we need to get somewhere safe."

 "Go to Rusty Bridge!"
 Sindy said.
-"You'll be safe there, I promise!"
+"It's safe, I promise!"

 The captain glanced at her.
 "That's the town we saw?
 That's where you're from?"

-"We're all from there except Special Blazes and his partner.
+"We're all from there except Special Blazes and the crocodile.
 Look,
 that thing in the swamp—it ain't ours.
 It wasn't Patient's or Central's, either.